mojaloop/reporting/README.md

 # Mojaloop Reporting Service
 - Map SQL queries to HTTP routes in `config/reports.json`.
-- See architecture diagram in /docs [here](docs/Mojaloop Reporting Service Architecture.png) .
+- See architecture diagram in docs [here](docs/Mojaloop%20Reporting%20Service%20Architecture.png) .
 - The format is
     ```json
     {